ec-026/ytstream/README.md

 # ytstream: 24/7 YouTube Live Streaming with FFmpeg on a VPS

 Welcome to `ytstream`!
-This repository is tailored for enthusiasts looking to achieve continuous live streaming on YouTube using a free VPS.
+This repository is tailored for enthusiasts looking to achieve continuous live streaming on YouTube using a VPS.
 Dive into the world of 24/7 streaming without any hassle.

 🎥 **Catch our ongoing live demonstration**: [`Click Here`](https://www.youtube.com/watch?v=QC2bZbItW2E) [![PixelMario Live Stream](https://github.com/ec-026/ytstream/assets/95495584/498de624-1187-48fd-b448-b79d355186f4)](https://www.youtube.com/watch?v=QC2bZbItW2E)